 For upcoming events, see: What's on at The Pinnacle

 Guided Walks: Guided walks are held in Autumn and Spring centred around various topics.
-The seasonal walks programs are advertised on our website usually in March and August; individual walks are advertised on our “what's on” calendar and also on the GCG calendar of events.
+The seasonal walks programs are advertised on our website usually in March and August; individual walks are advertised on our “what's on” calendar and also usually on the GCG calendar of events.

 Weed control: Most weed control is carried out by individuals or small groups with herbicides.
 These activities are necessarily controlled by the weather and availability of ChemCert trained volunteers.
-Non-chemical weed control is carried out by small working parties every Thursday and many Saturday mornings, weather permitting.
+Non-chemical weed control is carried out by small working parties every Thursday mornings, weather permitting.
 Check our calendar for latest details, or contact us at firstname.lastname@example.org.

 Revegetation: Considerable tree planting was carried out in the 1990s by our predecessors, the “Pinnacle Environment Group”.
 This greatly enhanced the Reserve as pleasant place to walk as well as providing improved bird habitat (more than a third of all bird species in the ACT have been observed on the Reserve).
 In recent years we have been carrying out complementary planting of ground-layer and shrub-layer plants to complement the trees and further enhance the area for native birds and animals.
 Planting events are held as needed, usually in Autumn or Spring.
 Check our calendar for latest details, or contact us at email@example.com.

 Friends of The Pinnacle (fotpin) is a group of ParkCare volunteers with a common interest in protecting, enhancing and promoting the ecological values of the Pinnacle Nature Reserve (PNR).
 We formed in 2010 to build on the legacy of an earlier group – the Pinnacle Environment Group – whose activities in the 1990s, including extensive revegetation, greatly enhanced the Reserve.